wmay/euc-safety/_guides/abrasion.md

 and [Fox Racing Titan Sport Jacket](https://www.foxracing.com/product/titan-sport-jacket/24018.html?dwvar_24018_color=001&dwvar_24018_size=S&cgid=mens-moto-gear-guards).
-It seems safe to say that this armor provides more abrasion protection than skateboard pads, for the simple reasons that they have more pads and the pads cover more surface area.
+It seems safe to say that this armor provides more abrasion protection than skateboard pads, for the simple reason that they have more pads and the pads cover more surface area.

 However, these suits don't get tested for abrasion resistance.
 Since they're intended for offroad use, they're only tested for impact protection.
 That makes it difficult to say when exactly they can be suitable for the road.
-The amount of abrasion protection could also vary widely from one product to another.
+The amount of abrasion protection may also vary widely from one product to another.

 The results of a bunch of crashes demonstrate that (at least some of) these body armor suits provide decent abrasion protection for EUC riding.
-Still, since they aren't meant for the road, I can't imagine recommending this type of armor for speeds over 30mph.
-If nothing else, the weak fabric holding the pads together can shred, potentially allowing the pads to fly off and leaving the rider defenseless against the pavement.
+Still, since they aren't designed specifically for the road, I hesitate to recommend them.
+Some of these jackets may provide more protection than a good mesh motorcycle jacket.
+Others that are cheaply made may not protect the wearer at any speed.

+Some factors to consider when deciding if an armor jacket is suitable for the
+road:

+- How durable and abrasion resistant are the hard shells?
+- Will the restraints hold the pads in place in a crash followed by a slide?
+- How abrasion resistant is the lining on the parts of the jacket not covered by a hard shell?

+Because good quality hard shells can provide high levels of abrasion resistance, I think it's most sensible to treat quality body armor jackets like a good mesh street jacket.
+Usually these jackets are certified for urban riding, i.e. maximum speeds of around 40mph.

 # Motorcycle clothing